-In January 2021, we filed an initial listing application for a proposed public offering and listing of our ordinary shares on the STAR Market of the SSE.
-In June 2021, the Listing Committee of the STAR Market approved the listing application.
-The proposed offering and listing of our ordinary shares, which will be denominated in RMB (the "RMB shares"), is currently expected to be completed in 2021, subject to, among other things, market conditions, and additional regulatory approvals, including registration granted by the CSRC.
-There is no assurance as to when the proposed offering and listing on the STAR Market will be completed, if at all.
-If we complete a public offering and listing on the STAR Market, we will become subject to the applicable laws, rules and regulations governing public companies listed on the STAR Market in addition to the various laws, rules and regulations that we are subject to in the United States and Hong Kong.
-The listing and trading of our equity securities in multiple jurisdictions and multiple markets will lead to increased compliance obligations and costs for us, and we may face the risk of significant intervention by regulatory authorities in these jurisdictions and markets.
-In addition, if we complete a public offering and listing on the STAR Market, we may be subject to securities litigation filed with the courts in China by the investors with respect to the RMB Shares traded on the STAR Market in the future.
+We face increased regulatory scrutiny and compliance costs due to our listing on the STAR Market of the SSE.

+We are subject to the applicable laws, rules and regulations governing public companies listed on the STAR Market in addition to the various laws, rules and regulations that we are subject to in the United States and Hong Kong.
+The listing and trading of our equity securities in multiple jurisdictions and multiple markets will lead to increased compliance obligations and costs for us, and we may face the risk of significant intervention by regulatory authorities in these jurisdictions and markets, such as inquiries, investigations, enforcement actions and other regulatory proceedings by regulatory authorities.
+In addition, we may be subject to securities litigation filed with the courts in China by the investors with respect to the RMB Shares traded on the STAR Market.